minio/docs/source/operations/server-side-encryption/configure-minio-kes-hashicorp.rst

    #.
 Create a new |EK| on Vault for use with |SSE|.
    #.
 Configure automatic bucket-default :ref:`SSE-KMS <minio-encryption-sse-kms>`.

-   For productoin baremetal environments, see the MinIO on Linux documentation for tutorials on configuring MinIO with KES and Hashicorp Vault.
+   For production baremetal environments, see the MinIO on Linux documentation for tutorials on configuring MinIO with KES and Hashicorp Vault.

 .. important::